 Where to find blue-green algae reports

-The Department of Environment and Climate Change publishes a list of potential blue-green algae blooms online and shares new reports on social media.
-In the case of public drinking water supplies, an inspector will visually confirm the presence of blue-green algae and work directly with the water supply owner.
+The Department of Environment and Climate Change publishes a list of potential blue-green algae bloom sightings and also shares reports on social media.
+Only sightings reported to the department are included on the list.

 Identifying blue-green algae